 Pico de gallo is probably one of my favorite variations of salsa.
-It is a must for me when it comes to tacos.
-I just love the chunky texture and I am a big fan of raw onions.
-I feel like you either love them or you hate them.
+What about you?
+I just love the chunky texture and I am actually a big fan of raw onions (especially when it comes to Mexican food).

 - Cherry Tomatoes: I use cherry tomatoes because I prefer the flavor.
 Roma tomatoes will work too.

-- Jalapeños: The spiciest part of the pepper is the seeds and white membrane inside of it.
-This can be removed by running a small paring knife along the inside.
-However, if you want to make your pico extra spicy, leave the seeds and membrane.
+- Jalapeños: The spiciest parts of the pepper are the seeds and lighter colored membrane inside of it.
+These can be removed by running a small paring knife along the inside.
+However, if you want to make your pico extra spicy, do not remove the seeds and membrane.